Control Problems with Vanishing Lie Bracket Arising from Complete Odd Circulant Evolutionary Games: Introduction

 In early work, cyclic interaction is considered without explicit reference to games.
 Cyclic (chemo-biological) interactions are studied extensively in \cite{SSW78,HSSW80,SSW79} in which both competitive and cooperative behaviors are identified.
 Analysis of the replicator in which a circulant matrix emerges is studied in \cite{SSW80} as a result of cyclic mass interaction kinetics.
 Zeeman \cite{Ze80} made an early study of the dynamics of cyclic games showing that in rock-paper-scissors a degenerate Hopf bifurcation leads to the emergence of a non-linear center with no limit cycle possible in any 3 strategy game under the replicator dynamics.
 Since this early work, several authors have investigated various cyclic games and games characterized by circulant matrices.
 Among many other works: Hofbauer and Schlag \cite{HS00} consider imitation in cyclic games; Diekmann and Gils specifically study the cyclic replicator dynamics and focus on the properties of low-dimensional cyclic games \cite{DG09}; Ermentrout et al. consider a transition matrix evolutionary dynamic in which a limit cycle emerges in the rock-paper-scissors game \cite{EGB16}; and Griffin and Belmonte \cite{GB17} study a triple public goods game and show that is is diffeomorphic to generalized rock-paper-scissors.
 Each of these works focuses explicitly on classes of circulant games, while recent work by Grani{\'{c}} and Kerns \cite{GK16} characterizes the Nash equilibria of arbitrary circulant games, but does not focus on the evolutionary game context.
+Rock paper scissors has been studied extensively in the literature starting with \cite{ML75}. \cite{CYHP14} studies RPS at the mesoscopic scale, while chaotic behavior in special forms of RPS are studied in \cite{HZTW19,SAF02,SC03,SAC05}. \cite{NHK11} studies the evolution of restraint in a RPS context. \cite{M10} studies the effect of mutation.
+RPS is used as an exemplar in a non-standard evolutionary dynamic in\cite{GJW20}.